lamps-lab/CC30k/README.md

 	- Used to communicate with MTurk workers.

 - **R001_AWS_MTurk_process_results.ipynb**
-	- Used to process crowd-sourced results from MTurk.
+	- Used to process crowdsourced results from MTurk.

+- **R001_Extend_CC25k_Dataset.ipynb**
+	- Used to extend the crowdsourced labels with newly augmented ROS: Negative contexts.

 - **R_001_Creating_the_RS_superset.ipynb**
 	- Used to collect the original and reproducibility studies.